-The Reduced Paid Leave program is designed to assist employees with an illness or injury who have exhausted their Extended Illness Bank.
+The Reduced Paid Leave program is designed to assist employees with an illness or injury who have exhausted their Extended Illness Bank or sick leave.
 RPL provides a reduced salary (50% of base pay prior to any required deductions) benefit during an illness period maximum of 90 calendar days.
-This benefit is provided through the PTO program, and is case-managed by HR Benefits.
+This benefit is case managed by the HR Leave Center.
 RPL provides job protected leave.

-Met a seven calendar-day elimination period and either:
+- Met a seven calendar-day elimination period and

-2. Exhausted all accrued leave banks, and are unable to work due to the catastrophic illness or injury of an immediate family member, and have satisfactorily completed your 180-day probationary period.
+- unable to work due to the catastrophic illness or injury of an immediate family member and have satisfactorily completed their 180-day probationary period with the institution.

-While you are on RPL, you will receive 50 percent of your base salary prior to any required deductions.
-If an approved institutional holiday occurs while you are on RPL, you will receive 50 percent of your base salary for that holiday.
+While on RPL, employees receive 50% of their base salary prior to required deductions.
+If an approved institutional holiday occurs while on RPL, employees will receive 50 percent of their base salary for that holiday.

-7-Day Waiting Period: When the absence is for your own illness/injury, it may be necessary for you to use Paid Time Off, Preserved or Earned Holiday, or Compensatory Leave prior to meeting the seven-day elimination period.
-Once this elimination period is met, however, you are not required to exhaust these banks in order to receive RPL.
-Absences for immediate family member’s catastrophic illness or injury, however, do require exhaustion of all leave accruals prior to receiving RPL.
+Seven calendar day elimination period: When the absence is for an employee's illness or injury, applicable accruals will be used if EIB or sick leave is exhausted to meet the seven calendar day elimination period.
+Once this elimination period is met, employees are not required to exhaust these banks in order to receive RPL.
+Absences for immediate family member’s catastrophic illness or injury require the exhaustion of all leave accruals prior to receiving RPL.

 - Two unrelated diagnoses for your own illness/injury

-- One illness/injury of your own and one catastrophic illness/injury of an immediate family member
+- One illness or injury of your own and one catastrophic illness or injury of an immediate family member

 RPL ends the earlier of: